Mangrove Snapper a Saltwater Gamefish

-One of our fondest memories lies in the photo you see above.
+One of our fondest memories lies in the photo and video you see on this page.
 Taking our children fishing from an early age was a given.
 Any time dad had a day open these girls were tugging on our shirttails to make sure we were up and out the door early.
-Savannah and Mekenzie knew once summer came around we would be heading toward Sebastian to fish in the shallow water.
-Our girls loved going to Sebastian Inlet.
-As young children, they could get out of the boat to fish, we swam and played in the tide pool, and we even brought our surfboards to catch a few waves.
+Savannah and Mekenzie knew once summer came around we would be doing Sebastian Inlet fishing trips in the shallow water.
+Our girls loved going to Sebastian for the day.
+As young children, they could get out of the boat to fish, swim and play in the tide pool, and we even catch a few waves.

 This particular day we caught mangrove snapper one after another.
 The girls couldn’t get them in the boat fast enough!
 The pure joy and excitement you see are all that was needed to fill their love tank.